Auslander's defects over extriangulated categories: an application for the General Heart Construction

 for some sets $K$ and $J$.
-For a subcategory $\X$ in $\Mod\C$, we denote by $\overrightarrow{\X}$ the full subcategory of direct colimits of objects in $\X$.
-For any skeletally small additive category $\C$, it is well-known that $\Mod\C=\overrightarrow{\mod\C}$ holds.
-Our first aim of this section is to expand Theorem \ref{thm:extri_Auslander's_formula} by taking direct colimits.
+For any skeletally small additive category $\C$, it is well-known that any object in $\Mod\C$ can be obtained as a direct colimit of objects in $\mod\C$.
+We denote by $\Dfct\C$ the full subcategory in $\Mod\C$ consisting of direct colimits of objects in $\dfct\C$.
+Our first aim of this section is to expand Theorem \ref{thm:extri_Auslander's_formula} by taking direct colimits as follows:

 \begin{theorem} Let $(\C,\mathbb{E}, \mathfrak{s})$ be a skeletally small extriangulated category with weak-kernels.
 Then, the Serre quotient

 induces the following localization sequence